 Go Shopping for Art

 Hornby Island has long attracted artists of every type.
-Even though Salt Spring Island is also rightly famous for its art community, Hornby has far more art studios per capita and actually has one of the densest art populations in the entire country.
+Even though spectacular Salt Spring Island is also rightly famous for its art community, Hornby actually has more art studios per capita and one of the densest art populations in the entire country.
 Its extensive community of resident artists includes writers, musicians, painters and photographers, sculptors, potters and wood and metal workers.

 If you are interested in getting involved you can check out the Hornby Island Arts Council website.
 Whatever your artistic fancy, chances are you will be spoiled for choice among the studios and galleries of Hornby Island.